katerina-tziala/fullstackopen2019/part3/README.md

 ## Exercises of Part 3

 This directory contains the series of exercises for *Part 3*.
 In this part the the *PhoneBook App* is developed.
-The *PhoneBook App* is a simple React App, a digital phonebook, where users can add and display phonenumbers of desired persons.
+The *PhoneBook App* is a simple React App, a digital phonebook, where users can manage and display phonenumbers of desired persons.

 The *PhoneBook App* consists of two parts: